RandyGaul/cute_framework/docs/topics/drawing.md

 ---

 Here's an example of drawing a more full looking scene with various sprites.
-Simply load up a whole bunch of sprite assets and draw them all!
+Simply load up a bunch of sprite assets and draw them all!
 The sprite drawing API is designed to efficiently handle many thousands of different sprites on all platforms, all without the need to bake textures into atlases or do any kind of sprite packing yourself.

 <p align="center">
 <img src=https://github.com/RandyGaul/cute_framework/blob/master/assets/block_man.gif?raw=true>